 Each December, the two most famous Newport Mansions, the Breakers and the Elms, are decked out floor to ceiling in the most stunning Christmas decor.
 If you’re looking for a festive activity to put you in the holiday spirit or to snap some festive pics, check out Newport!

 Pro-tip: You can buy tickets to take self-guided tours of the homes here!

 3. Boston, Massachusetts

 Boston has to be on this list!
-Known for it’s cold, snowy, winter weather, Boston’s holiday charm really comes to life each December.
+Known for its cold, snowy, winter weather, Boston’s holiday charm really comes to life each December.
 As a local, I recommend enjoying the holiday decor on a holiday trolley ride!
 I did the Lights & Sights tour last year and really enjoyed it.
 I also recommend visiting Faneuil Hall, which gets decorated beautifully each year.
 The main attraction is the Blink!
 Light and Sound Extravaganza, which is basically a giant Christmas tree that has a light show coordinated with music each hour.
-Unfortunately because of COVID, the tree won’t be going up in 2020, but there is a smaller one in the Boston Common!

 Ice-skating at Frog Pond is also a super fun festive activity.
 I love coming here at nighttime when the city lights shine bright and the Common is decked out in Christmas lights.

 Lastly, if you have kids, you HAVE to go see Disney on Ice at the TD Garden.
 This was the highlight of my childhood.

 Portsmouth is one of the most festive towns during the winter in New England.
 It’s actually known as one of the world’s Christmas capitals!
 Each December the city of Portsmouth has a tree lighting event and parade.
 The tree lighting takes place right in Market Square, where the tree is put up each year.